-Morro Bay National Estuary Program (Estuary Program)
+Morro Bay National Estuary Program

-The Morro Bay National Estuary Program (Estuary Program) works to protect and restore the Morro Bay estuary and its watershed through the implementation of our CCMP for Morro Bay, which was approved in 2022.
+The Estuary Program works to protect and restore the Morro Bay estuary and its watershed through the implementation of our CCMP for Morro Bay, which was approved in 2022.
 The three Estuary Program programmatic focus areas are:

 - Habitat protection and restoration

-- Environmental monitoring and research
+- Environmental monitoring and assessment

-- Public participation, education, and outreach.
+- Public participation, education, and outreach

-Morro Bay was accepted into the National Estuary Program in 1995 when the Administrator of the U.S. EPA accepted Governor Wilson's nomination of the program.
+Morro Bay was accepted into the National Estuary Program in 1995 when the Administrator of the EPA accepted Governor Wilson's nomination of the program.
 With financial support from EPA, Estuary Program staff worked with government agencies, nonprofits, businesses, and the local community to develop a watershed-based management plan, the CCMP.
 This plan defines the priority issues facing the estuary and watershed and identifies specific Action Plans to address them.
 It also defines the management structure of the organization, which is based on collaboration and partnerships between the many groups that make up the Estuary Program.